adrienjoly/chrome-next-step-for-trello/README.md

 Google Chrome extension to check tasks directly from your Trello boards.

-**Install and rate it from there: ["Next Step" for Trello cards](https://chrome.google.com/webstore/detail/next-step-for-trello-card/iajhmklhilkjgabejjemfbhmclgnmamf)** (Chrome Web Store page)
+**Install and rate it from there: [Next Step for Trello](https://chrome.google.com/webstore/detail/next-step-for-trello-card/iajhmklhilkjgabejjemfbhmclgnmamf)** (Chrome Web Store page)

 ![Next step for trello screenshot](/docs/assets/next-step-anim-big.gif)